lbaehren/prometheus-sumo/documentation/MySQL.md

 ### Forks

-* {http://drizzle.org Drizzle} – a fork targeted at the web-infrastructure and cloud computing markets.
+* [Drizzle](http://drizzle.org) – a fork targeted at the web-infrastructure and cloud computing markets.
 The developers of the product describe it as a "smaller, slimmer and (hopefully) faster version of MySQL".
 As such is planned to have many common MySQL features stripped out, including stored procedures, query cache, prepared statements, views, and triggers.
 This is a complete rewrite of the server that does not maintain compatibility with MySQL.
-* {http://mariadb.org MariaDB} – a community-developed branch of the MySQL database, the impetus being the community maintenance of its free status under GPL as opposed to any uncertainty of MySQL license status under its current ownership by Oracle.
+* [MariaDB](http://mariadb.org) – a community-developed branch of the MySQL database, the impetus being the community maintenance of its free status under GPL as opposed to any uncertainty of MySQL license status under its current ownership by Oracle.
 The intent also being to maintain high fidelity with MySQL, ensuring a "drop-in" replacement capability with library binary equivalency and exacting matching with MySQL APIs and commands.
 It includes the XtraDB storage engine as a replacement for InnoDB.
-* {http://www.percona.com/software/percona-server Percona Server} – a fork that includes the XtraDB storage engine.
+* [Percona Server](http://www.percona.com/software/percona-server) – a fork that includes the XtraDB storage engine.
 It is an enhanced version of MySQL that is fully compatible, and deviates as little as possible from it, while still providing beneficial new features, better performance, and improved instrumentation for analysis of performance and usage.
-* {http://ourdelta.org OurDelta} – a fork compiled with various patches, including patches from MariaDB, Percona, and Google.
+* [OurDelta](http://ourdelta.org) – a fork compiled with various patches, including patches from MariaDB, Percona, and Google.

 ## Usage